Rufusnu/LearnChess/README.md

 # LearnChess

-This project was developed in Qt | Cross-platform software development.
+This project was developed in Qt

 The mini-game puts the player in random situations in which he has to move the various pieces in the desired locations.